 As long as you’ve got a refrigerator, you can dry-age meat at home.

-- People usually prefer their steak dry-aged for 30 days.
+- The duration for dry-aging is subjective, but most people prefer their beef dry-aged for around 30 days.

 What is Dry-Aging, and Why Do We Do it?